 Pelvic Floor Exercises

 Pelvic floor exercises, such as Kegels, will strengthen your pelvic floor muscles and treat symptoms of UI.
 Add these exercises into your weekly workout routine.
+See a pelvic floor therapist for additional support.

 Pessaries are helpful to reduce symptoms of stress incontinence by holding the bladder in place and reducing urine leakage.